masonfaldet/FFN-Template/README.md

 ## Examples

 The following examples demonstrate how to run experiments quickly (in about a minute or less).
-Note that the posted results are not optimized.
+Consequently, the posted results are not optimized.

 - **One-Dimensional Regression Task:**
   The `Example_Regression_Task.py` uses the template in  `Flexible_FFN_Template.py` to solve a simple regression task with detailed comments that explain all available options.
 You can find the results in the `Regression_Results` folder.